Ossett Town A.F.C.: Stadium

 Ossett Town playing at Ingfield in 2017.

 Ossett Town played at Ingfield on Prospect Road in Ossett.
 The site was bought in 1957 after the sale of Derrick Blackburn to Swansea Town.
 The first season at Ingfield saw Ossett Town win promotion from the Yorkshire League Division Two.

 A new stand was built at the Prospect Road end which was eventually seated, new changing rooms as well as additional terracing and covered areas.

 The Club House has been expanded on two occasions, the main room as renovated in 2014 and the old member's room is being modernised in 2017.

 During the 1980s the club were in discussion with the West Riding FA for Ingfield to be the new headquarters.
 However, talks fell through, and the County eventually developed their own ground in Woodlesford.

 There was also talk of Dewsbury RLFC moving to Ingfield when their previous ground was sold; however, they moved to a purpose build site in Shaw Cross.
 Ingfield has played host to many cup finals and representative games, including the NCEL cup finals 1991, 1993 and 1994, many West Riding County Cup finals, Wakefield Sunday League finals, Garforth Junior League finals and Heavy Woollen FA finals.

 In 1995 a match between the British Army and the All England Fire Service was held at Ingfield and in 1999 the Women's FA Cup Semi-final between Croydon and Leeds United.

-Ingfield has also been used for many charity events, most recently in May 2017 £17,000 was raised by Darren Powell for Macmillan Cancer Research and the Bradley Lowery Fund, a packed house saw a game contested by many well-known faces from soaps and reality TV.
+Ingfield has also been used for many charity events, most recently in May 2017 when £17,000 was raised by Darren Powell for Macmillan Cancer Research and the Bradley Lowery Fund, for a game contested by various celebrities.

 The current capacity is 1,950 with the record attendance of 2,600 being set in 1988 during a friendly with Manchester United.

 Ingfield has been subject to a number of offers to buy the ground for development.
 These offers have been considered in the past and a potential new site sought out, but the sale did not go through as the members voted against it in 2006.

 Another offer was made, and Ossett Town considered ground sharing with Dewsbury Rams RLFC but again members voted against the plan.